mauzey1/cmor3_documentation/index.md

 * *institute_id*, a shorter identifying name of the modeling center (which would be appropriate for labeling plots in which results from many models might appear).
 * *source*, identifying the model version that generated the output.
 * *contact*, providing the name and email of someone responsible for the data
-* *model_id*, an acronym that identifies the model used to generate the output.
+* *source_id*, an acronym that identifies the model used to generate the output.
 * *experiment_id*, a short name for the experiment.
-* *forcing*, a integer distinguishing among "forcing" agents that could cause the climate to change in the experiment.
 * *history*, providing an "audit trail" for the data, which will be supplemented with CMOR-generated information described above.
 * *references*, typically containing documentation of the model and the model simulation.
 * *comment*, typically including initialization and spin-up information for the simulation.
-* *realization*, an integer distinguishing among simulations that differ only from different equally reasonable initial conditions.
+* *realization_index*, an integer distinguishing among simulations that differ only from different equally reasonable initial conditions.
 This number should be greater than or equal to 1.
-CMOR will reset this to 0 automatically for "fixed" frequency (i.e. time-independent fields)
-* *initialization_method*, an integer distinguishing among simulations that differ only in the method of initialization.
+* *initialization_index*, an integer distinguishing among simulations that differ only in the method of initialization.
 This number should be greater than or equal to 1.
-* *physics_version*, an integer indicating which of several closely related physics versions of a model produced the simulation.
+* *physics_index*, an integer indicating which of several closely related physics versions of a model produced the simulation.
 * *parent_experiment_id*, a string indicating which experiment this branches from.
 For CMIP6 this should match the short name of the parent experiment id.
 * *parent_experiment_rip*, a string indicating <span style="color:red">which member of an ensemble of parent experiment runs this simulation branched from.</span>
 * *branch_time*, time in parent experiment when this simulation started (in the units of the parent experiment).